Series 2017 - 2019

-The grids in this series of paintings are an organizing feature and thematic.
-Grids deny a narrative, a story with representation; these grids are defined by colour, line, balance, composition, repetition, movement, texture.
-And if not meaning with a narrative, there is meaning in this visual language of abstraction, in these compositions.
+The grids in this series of paintings are an organizing feature and also thematic.
+Grids deny a narrative story through representation.
+These painted grids vary by colour, line, balance, composition, repetition, movement, texture to produce meaning in this abstract visual language.

 In the Arms of an Angel

-These works have plays of colour and composition that describe ‘no place,’ nothing, and yet reveal a feeling of place.
-The ‘landscape’ orientation can be read as having a horizon; several titles suggest landscape.
+These works describe ‘no place,’ nothing, and yet reveal a feeling of place.
+The ‘landscape’ orientation can be read as having a horizon.
 In the Inuktitut language the word ‘kitjaqnaaq’ refers to the feeling we have of connection to the world beyond us when standing before a glorious landscape, that “we are a part of something.”
-These paintings are meditations, not sublime landscape, but they do ask you to fall into their worlds.
+These paintings are meditations on landscape.

 Last orange grove in Anaheim, September 2018